 - $755,000 for other local priorities, such as youth development, HIV/AIDS education and prevention, economic development, community improvement and environmental responsibility.

-“Our grants invest in the ingenuity of grassroots partners who contribute to the well-being of communities around the world,” said Ingrid Saunders Jones, Chairperson of The
+“Our grants invest in the ingenuity of grassroots partners who contribute to the well-being of communities around the world,” said Ingrid Saunders Jones, Chairperson of The Coca‑Cola Foundation.
+“With our support, these partners work to improve the quality of life for their families, their neighbors, their cities and their countries.”

 The Foundation’s sustainable community grants will benefit: